nomadresearch/loki-sigma-1b/README.md

-# Artemis-α
+# Artemis-Σ
-Artemis-α: A performant 1b SLM
+Artemis-Σ: A performant SLM sized at 1 billion parameters